DhanushreeKanchan/Weather-Dashboard/README.md

 🌦️ Weather Dashboard

 A simple and responsive Weather Dashboard that displays real-time weather updates and a 5-day forecast for any city.
-This project was developed as part of my TechnoHacks Internship (Task-2).

 🚀 Features: